-Dominic Monn gives an interview today about becoming a Machine Learning Engineer at Doist, the company that makes Todoist.
-Dominic also runs Mentor Cruise, a business which connects developers and entrepreneurs with people that can mentor them to success.
-It was great to chat with Dominic about how to get a machine learning job without a degree, finding a remote developer job and his tips for beginners.
+Dominic Monn gives an interview today about becoming a Machine Learning Engineer at Doist.
+Dominic is also an indie hacker who runs Mentor Cruise.
+It is a business which connects developers and entrepreneurs with people that can mentor them to success.
+It was great to chat with Dominic about how to get a machine learning job without a degree, finding a remote developer job and his tips for indie hackers.

 Totally!
 I got my start in tech around 7 years ago.
 I am lucky to grow up in a country where we have a lot of career opportunities outside of taking on 5-figure loans and going to college.
 So when I was 15 and in High School, I walked into this dev shop in a tiny tiny village with 2,000 residents and got myself an apprenticeship in Software Engineering (that’s very simplified).